reza-asad/Coding-Challenge/README.md

  or equal to the current median.
 Otherwise, it is inserted to the min heap.
 * The size of the heaps should not differ by more than one.
  * If the size of the heaps differs by more than one the root of the larger heap is removed and inserted into the smaller heap.

+In this setting, if the size of the heaps are equal the median is the average of their roots.
+Otherwise, the median is the root of the larger heap.